 The VERA project addresses the issues of availability, achievability, and quality of online education.
 Residential students in higher education have access to physical laboratories, where they conduct experiments and participate in research, thus discovering new knowledge grounded in empirical evidence and connecting it with their prior knowledge.
 Online learners do not have access to physical laboratories, which impairs the quality of their learning.
-Thus, we developed a Virtual Experimentation Research Assistant (VERA for short) for inquiry-based learning of scientific knowledge (An et al. 2020, 2021): VERA helps learners build conceptual models of complex phenomena, evaluate them through simulation, and revise the models as needed.
-VERA's capability of evaluating a model by simulation provides formative assessment on the model; its support for the whole cycle of model construction, evaluation, and revision fosters selfregulated learning.
+Thus, the authors developed a Virtual Experimentation Research Assistant (VERA for short) for inquiry-based learning of scientific knowledge (An et al. 2020, 2021): VERA helps learners build conceptual models of complex phenomena, evaluate them through simulation, and revise the models as needed.
+VERA's capability of evaluating a model by simulation provides formative assessment on the model; its support for the whole cycle of model construction, evaluation, and revision fosters self-regulated learning.
 Given that residential students too have only limited access to physical laboratories, VERA is also useful for blended learning.
 VERA is available online (http://vera.cc.gatech.edu) for free and public use.

-For the domain of ecology, we have integrated VERA with Smithsonian Institution's Encyclopedia of Life that is available as an open-source library and software (EOL; Parr et al.).
+For the domain of ecology, the authors have integrated VERA with Smithsonian Institution's Encyclopedia of Life that is available as an open-source library and software (EOL; Parr et al.).
 EOL's TraitBank supports ecological modeling in VERA in several ways: it provides (i) the ontology of conceptual relations for conceptual modeling, (ii) knowledge of specific relations among biological species in a given ecological system, and (iii) the parameters for setting up the simulations.
 Thus in VERA, biological species are modeled using data directly retrieved from EOL such as lifespan, body mass, offspring count, reproductive maturity, etc. Given that the space of simulation parameters can be very large, and a learner may not know the "right" values for the parameters, once the learner sets up the conceptual model using the EOL digital library, VERA further uses EOL's knowledge of biological species to directly set initial values of the simulation parameters.
 The learner may then tweak the parameter values and experiment with them.

-Figure 1 illustrates the use of VERA to model the impact of a kudzu "bug" to moderate the impact of kudzu, an Asian invasive species, on the American hornbeam, a kind of tree common in the eastern half of the United States.
-In Figure 1(a), the learner interactively builds a conceptual model, and in Figure 1(b) VERA illustrates the results of an agent-based simulation of the model.
-In this case, the simulation results show that because of the introduction of the kudzu bug, the population of kudzu will decline over time and the American hornbeam will survive.
+Figure 1 illustrates the use of VERA to model the impact